-Dishwashers are more hygienic than hand washing, and even the smaller models allow you to get everything cleaned conveniently.
-If you need a dishwasher that doesn’t take up too much space, there are two types you can choose from.
-Slimline dishwashers can be freestanding or integrated to fit into awkward spaces, while compact models can be moved to wherever suits you.
+Dishwashers are more hygienic than washing by hand, and even the smaller models allow you to get everything cleaned conveniently.
+If you need a dishwasher that doesn’t take up too much space, there are two types on the market.
+Slimline dishwashers can be freestanding or built into awkward spaces, while compact models can be integrated or placed on your worktops.

-If space is really tight, or you’re restricted by built-in units, you could buy a compact dishwasher.
+If your space is really tight, or you’re restricted by built-in units, you could buy a compact or tabletop dishwasher.

-At around 55 cm wide, these models can sit on a worktop or in a drawer.
+At around 55 cm wide, these models can sit on your worktop or be integrated into your kitchen.

-To get the size into perspective, tabletop models are often 10 cm wider than slimline models but around half the height.
-At about 50 cm deep, they are usually 10 cm deeper than the largest microwaves.
+Compact models are often 10 cm wider than slimline models but around half the height.
+At about 50 cm deep, they are around 10 cm deeper than a large microwave.

-This means they can fit into snug spaces – perfect if you’ve got an awkward space to fill.
-However, their size can be a disadvantage, as they’re capable of washing smaller kitchen items only – so you might still need to hand wash your pots and pans.
+This means they can fit into snug spaces which is perfect if you’ve got an awkward space to fill.
+However, their size means they can only wash smaller items so you might still need to hand wash your pots and pans.

-You determine a dishwasher’s capacity by the number of place settings it can hold.
-Typically, compact dishwashers hold four – six place settings, but, despite being smaller, they don’t compromise on washing capabilities.
-Many models have multiple temperature settings, quick wash programmes and anti-flood devices – some models even offer glass care washes.
+You can determine a dishwasher’s capacity by the number of place settings it can hold.
+Typically, compact dishwashers hold six to eight place settings.

-Slimline dishwashers comfortably hold nine place settings, while standard dishwashers can hold twelve.
-You’ll need to bear in mind that the number of place settings goes down if you use lots of pots and pans.
+Slimline dishwashers can hold nine to ten place settings, while standard dishwashers can hold up to 16.
+You’ll need to bear in mind that the number of place settings decreases if you’re washing large, bulky items.